uswds/uswds/CONTRIBUTING.md

 ### 💡 Proposing feature requests or enhancements

 If you’ve got a new idea or a suggestion for how something could work better, we want to hear about it.
-Here are a few steps to help you submit an feature request or enhancement.
+Here are a few steps to help you submit a feature request or enhancement.

 #### 1. Check the backlog of current feature requests